-The trucking apocalypse is upon us and it has taken its latest victim.
+The trucking apocalypse is upon us, and it has taken its latest victim.
 This time, it’s a 40-year-old carrier out of California.
-Timmerman Starlite Trucking, Inc. of Ceres, California announced that it would be shutting down, placing 30 employees into the unemployment line effective immediately.
+Timmerman Starlite Trucking Inc. of Ceres, California, announced it would be shutting down, placing 30 employees in the unemployment line effective immediately.
 Ceres is a suburb of Modesto, California, a mid-sized city 100 miles east of San Francisco.
 Starlite had a fleet of 30 trucks, 150 trailers and 28 drivers, according to Federal Motor Carrier Safety Administration data.

 Owner Colby Bell cited a tough freight market and environmental regulations as the primary factors in the company’s failure, according to the Ceres Courier, which broke the story.
 Starlite also announced its closure on its Facebook page.

 “We tried to provide a healthy work environment for our employees and give them the best wages and benefits we could,” Bell said.
 “But in the end, the rates that were available did not support the cost structure needed to compensate our employees appropriately.”